 Due to popular demand, additional Wellness presentations from a variety of sources are now offered on Tuesdays after lunch.

 *To register for classes sponsored by EvergreenHealth call 425-899-3000 and press 1 (one) at the prompt.

 Courtesy Blood Pressure Checks

-Retired healthcare professionals are here to help you take your blood pressure on most Thursday mornings.
+Retired healthcare professionals are here to help you take your blood pressure on most Tuesday and Thursday mornings.